GMPtk/GMPtk.github.io/rvis/application/import/index.md

 * Assign parameters at the beginning of the `Simulation {}` block
 * Define a single `PrintStep()` closure at the end of the `Simulation {}` block
 * For all parameters and outputs, append `# description [unit]` (or `# []` if none)
+* File name is same as executable name and is in the same directory